Here we explain how to restore sash bay windows in a Georgian house.

-For this job, our clients Georgian period home needed it’s sash bay windows restored.
-In our time, we have worked on many restorations of period houses around Dublin and have built up an comprehensive knowledge of how to deal with these, as each period house is different.
+Our clients Georgian period home needed its sash bay windows restored.
+We have worked on the restoration of many period houses around Dublin, Wicklow and Meath.
+As a result, we have over 30 years experience dealing with varying types of sash windows as each period house is different.